Mutual Adaptation in Human-Robot Co-Transportation with Human Preference Uncertainty: Main Approach

-For each candidate joint configuration $q$, the cost is evaluated across all possible path options $o$, weighted by their probability $P_o$ of human choice.
-In the second term, we penalize the difference between the current pose $q_c$ and the new pose $q$ for pose adjustment, and $\kappa\in\mathbb{R}_{+}$ is the cost weight.

-By solving for ${q}^*$, the robot proactively prepares for possible human decisions, avoiding singularities, leading to smoother human-robot co-transportation.
+{We generate the candidate set $\mathcal{Q}$, as discussed in~\cite{11246189}.} For each candidate joint configuration $q$, the cost is evaluated across all possible path options $o$, weighted by their probability $P_o$ of human choice.
+In the second term, we penalize the difference between the current pose $q_c$ and the new pose $q$ for pose adjustment, and $\kappa\in\mathbb{R}_{+}$ is the cost weight. {This formulation \eqref{eq:pose_opt} differs from standard Jacobian/Inverse-Kinematics singularity-avoidance criteria, which optimize redundancy for a single reference trajectory.
+Here, the reference depends on the human's uncertain intent.} So, by solving for ${q}^*$, the robot proactively prepares for all possible human decisions, avoiding poor kinematic configurations, leading to smoother human-robot co-transportation.